lidavidm/arrow/docs/source/cpp/tables.rst

 Fields
 ======

-Fields are used to denote the particular columns of a table (and also the particular members of a nested data type such as :class:`arrow::StructType`).
-A field, i.e. an instance of :class:`arrow::Field`, holds together a data type, a field name and some optional metadata.
+Fields are used to denote the particular columns of a table or record batch, and also the particular members of a nested data type such as :class:`arrow::StructType`.
+A field, i.e. an instance of :class:`arrow::Field`, holds together a data type, a field name, whether the field is nullable, and some optional metadata.

-The recommended way to create a field is to call the :func:`arrow::field` factory function.
+The recommended way to create a field is to call the :func:`arrow::field` factory function (see :ref:`cpp-api-datatype-fields-and-schemas`).

 Schemas
 =======